kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Applied Lesson

-Forecasting informs planning.
+Forecasting informs planning
-Uncertainty deserves respect.
+Uncertainty deserves respect
 Baselines anchor judgment

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.